splunk/observability-workshop/content/en/s4r/8-synthetics/1-synthetics-dashboard.md

 In Splunk Observability Cloud from the main menu, click on **Synthetics**.
 Click on **All** or **Browser tests** to see the list of active tests.

 During our investigation in the RUM section, we found there was an issue with the **Place Order** Transaction.
 Let's see if we can confirm this from the Synthetics test as well.
+We will be using the metric **First byte time** for the 4th page of the test, which is the **Place Order** step.

 {{% notice title="Exercise" style="green" icon="running" %}}